Casinos in and Near Tacoma, Washington including Map

 Three of them are very close, while the other three involve a 30 minute plus drive.

 All but one of the casinos are traditional Las Vegas style casinos with slot machines, table games, and the general feel of a normal casino.
-Many have big entertainment venues that play host to big-name acts and comedians.
+There are also big entertainment venues that play host to big-name acts and comedians.

-Please note that this list of six only includes the casinos that are within an hour’s drive of downtown Tacoma, and therefore do not include some large nice casinos well north of Seattle.
-(Go here for a list of Casinos near Seattle)
+Please note that this list of six only includes the casinos that are within an hour’s drive of downtown Tacoma, and therefore do not include all the numerous casinos close to Seattle.

 We’ve listed these in order of proximity to downtown.